sonila15/credit-risk-classification/README.md

 # credit-risk-classification

 ### Overview of the Analysis:
-The purpose of this analysis is to build a machine learning model that can predict whether a loan from LendingClub is a high-risk or a healthy loan.
-In order to accomplish this, we use historical data from LendingClub and apply logistic regression model.
+The purpose of this analysis is to build a machine learning model that can predict whether a loan from Lending data is a high-risk or a healthy loan.
+In order to accomplish this, we use historical data from Lending data and apply logistic regression model.
 To improve the model's predictive power, we employ oversampling techniques such as RandomOverSampler from imbalanced-learn.

 ### Results: